-Located in the East Village, Pouring Ribbons is a friendly place where locals come to relax and discover a wide variety of cocktails.
-Here, you sip a cocktail as you would smell a good perfume.
-The pleasure of the senses is at the heart of the creative process of the founder: Joaquín Simó.
-Encounter with an aesthete in love with ultra-sophisticated cocktails.
+Located in East Village, Pouring Ribbons is a friendly place where locals come to relax and discover a wide range of cocktails.
+At the bar, you can sip a cocktail as you would smell a good perfume.
+The pleasure of the senses is at the heart of the creative process of the founder : Joaquín Simó.

 What do New Yorkers think of cognac?

 J.S.
 There are two perceptions of cognac here in New York : one goes with the club culture, and the other with contemplation and deep conversations between friends.

 What are good combinations that enhance cognac?

 J.S.
 Orange and lemon go very well with Cognac, as evidenced by the famous Sidecar cocktail.
 Personally, when I try to produce something sweet and smooth, I like to mix it with cherry.

 You like to constantly invent new cocktails.
 What are you currently working on ?